Guide to Academic Freshman Scholarships

 Prepare supplemental scholarship application materials in your word processing software

 Print the list of required supplemental material.

-Copy and paste supplemental materials into the personalized scholarship application
+Copy and paste or upload supplemental materials into the personalized scholarship application

 Once you have completed the application and have proofread multiple times, click the submit button.
 You will not be able to make changes once the form has been submitted.
-You will receive an email the following day confirming receipt of your application.
+You will receive an email confirming receipt of your application.

 Monitor your email account